Line S8 (Milan suburban railway service)

 The S8 is a commuter rail route forming part of the Milan suburban railway service (Servizio ferroviario suburbano di Milano), which converges on the city of Milan, Italy.

 The route runs over the infrastructure of the Lecco–Milan railway.
 Like all but one of the other Milan suburban railway service routes, it is operated by Trenord.

+It's the second most frequented suburban line in the Milan metropolitan area (after S5) having a daily ridership of 51 thousand passengers in 2025 with an increase of 22% compared to 2024.